 Analysis - The Value of ITIL Certifications to Organizations

-There is much debate in the IT world about the value of certifications to organizations, and this debate often includes the value of ITIL certifications to organizations.
+There is much debate in the IT world about the value of certifications to organizations, and this debate often includes the value of ITIL certifications.
 Value has intangible aspects, and it's often difficult to adequately assess value.
 This survey assessed several aspects of the value of ITIL certifications to organizations by asking respondents how earning these certifications helped their employers.

 Forty-seven percent of respondents indicated that their employers experienced improved efficiency in terms of cost and time, while 55 percent indicated improvements in overall effectiveness.
-From a standpoint of efficiency and effectiveness, efficiency is a matter of an organization conducting its activities while minimizing waste.
+Efficiency is a matter of an organization conducting its activities while minimizing waste.
 Effectiveness is a matter of conducting the right activities to support business activities.
 Clearly, organizations found value in terms of efficiency and effectiveness since they encourage employees to earn intermediate and advanced ITIL certifications.

-Additionally, 100 percent of the respondents indicated that the costs, in terms of time and money, to earn intermediate and advanced ITIL certification was worthwhile.
+Additionally, 100 percent of the respondents indicated that the costs, in terms of time and money, to earn intermediate and advanced ITIL certification were worthwhile.

 Analysis - Specific Organizational Improvements